mdn/content/files/en-us/mdn/writing_guidelines/writing_style_guide/index.md

 For example, "<kbd>Enter</kbd>" not "<kbd>ENTER</kbd>".
 The only exception is that you can use "<kbd>ESC</kbd>" to abbreviate the "<kbd>Escape</kbd>" key.

-Certain words should always be capitalized (such as trademarks which include capital letters), or words derived from the name of a person (unless it's being used within code, and code's syntax requires lower-casing).
+Certain words should always be capitalized, such as trademarks that include capital letters or words that derive from the name of a person (unless the word is being used within code and the code syntax requires lower-casing).
 Some examples include:

 - Boolean (named for English mathematician and logician [George Boole](https://en.wikipedia.org/wiki/George_Boole))